-Our institution has authorized the National Student Clearinghouse to act as our agent for all verifications of student enrollment and degrees/certificates earned at Alvin Community College.
+Our institution has authorized the National Student Clearinghouse to act as our agent for all verification request of student enrollment and degrees/certificates earned at Alvin Community College.

 Students may log on to WebACCess to print out their enrollment verification certificate for the current or overall enrollment at ACC, free of charge.